jameswniu/research_doc_extraction_rag_agent/output/report.md

 >
 > - Participant 4457

-#### Loyal Satisfied Users Resistant to Switching (25%)
+#### Loyal and Unlikely to Switch Providers (30%)

-Significant resistance appears toward switching among participants who express complete satisfaction with current providers.
-Loyalty outweighs curiosity for this segment, with many explicitly stating they would only consider alternatives if current service failed.
-Bundling with existing security services emerges as the only potential switching trigger mentioned.
-A minority would engage with marketing at all, and trust in established relationships prevents exploration.
-This segment requires disruption-based messaging or partnership strategies rather than direct competitive appeals.
+Resistance to change characterizes this segment, with participants expressing contentment or indifference toward new VPN options.
+Loyalty to current providers outweighs curiosity about alternatives by a significant margin.
+Several indicate they would only consider switching if bundled with existing security services or if their current solution failed.
+Minimal engagement with the concept of improvement suggests low acquisition potential without a compelling disruption to their current experience.
+Marketing efforts toward this group would likely yield poor return on investment.

 **Quotes:**